20.6. - 14.7.2022

 You can purchase both your Wagner22 pass and single tickets online via our webshop: www.oper-leipzig.de.

-The visitor service is available to you personally from Monday to Saturday 10:00 a.m. - 7:00 p.m. at the advance booking office in the opera house, as well as by email and via telephone through our customer service.
+The visitor service is available to you personally from Monday to Friday 10:00 a.m. - 3:00 p.m. by email and via telephone through our customer service.

 Visitor Service of the Oper Leipzig